ShainDholakiya/Flow-Zero-to-Jacob/chapter4.0/day4/QuestAnswers.md

     }

-    // This function removes an NFT from the ownedNFTs list and will only be able to be called if the user has a Collectin in their /storage/Collection
-    // Since NFT is a resource, we must use .remove() for the syntax pub fun withdraw(withdrawID: UInt64): @NFT {
+    // This function removes an NFT from the ownedNFTs list and will only be able to be called if the user has a Collectin in their /storage/Collection pub fun withdraw(withdrawID: UInt64): @NFT {
       let nft <- self.ownedNFTs.remove(key: withdrawID)
               ?? panic("This NFT does not exist in this Collection.")